goauthentik/authentik/website/docs/add-secure-apps/flows-stages/stages/identification/index.md

 To prompt users for their password on the same step as identifying themselves, a Password stage can be selected here.
 If a Password stage is selected in the Identification stage, the Password stage should not be bound to the flow.

-## Captcha stage
+## CAPTCHA stage

 :::warning
-The Captcha stage you use must be configured to use the "Invisible" mode, otherwise the widget will be rendered incorrectly.
+The CAPTCHA stage you use must be configured to use the "Invisible" mode, otherwise the widget will be rendered incorrectly.
 :::

-To run a captcha in the background while the user is entering their identification, a Captcha stage can be selected here.
-If a Captcha stage is selected in the Identification stage, the Captcha stage should not be bound to the flow.
+To run a CAPTCHA process in the background while the user is entering their identification, a CAPTCHA stage can be selected here.
+If a CAPTCHA stage is selected in the Identification stage, the CAPTCHA stage should not be bound to the flow.

 ## Enrollment/Recovery Flow